-Applied Arts Scotland SCIO occasionally survey makers, craftspeople and designer makers living and working in Scotland, including our Members, to understand the craft sector’s needs and how best we can provide support.
+AAS occasionally survey makers, craftspeople and designer makers living and working in Scotland, including our Members, to understand the craft sector’s needs and how best we can provide support.
 We also annually survey our members, people who have accessed our services and those we’ve worked with to report on equality, diversity and inclusivity.

 Survey responses can be provided anonymously.
 If we collect personal information from survey respondents, we will clearly state the personal information we will collect from you, for what purpose, how we will use it, how long for and request your clear and affirmative consent to share it with us.

-When users visit our website we use Google Analytics, a third party provider, to collect standard internet log information and behaviour patterns of visitors.
+When users visit our website we use Google Analytics, a third-party provider, to collect standard internet log information and behaviour patterns of visitors.
 We do this to find out things like how many visitors we get to various webpages.
 This information is processed anonymously.
-We do make, and do not allow Google to make, any attempt to find out the identities of visitors to our website.
+We do not make, and do not allow Google to make, any attempt to find out the identities of visitors to our website.
 We keep anonymous analytics data in accordance with Google’s terms detailed in Google’s Safeguarding Your Data document in their Data Privacy and Security Suite.

 - Google Analytics: Google Analytics uses this cookie to provide anonymised Analytics information on site users.

 - Session cookie: This is an anonymised cookie to set the user session.